DebajitDeka/amazon-chime-sdk-js/README.md

 }
 ```

-**Use case 9.** Disable unmute.
+**Use case.** Disable unmute.
 If you want to prevent users from unmuting themselves (for example during a presentation), use these methods rather than keeping track of your own can-unmute state.

 ```js
 meetingSession.audioVideo.realtimeSetCanUnmuteLocalAudio(false);